collinjlesko/dynatrace-monitoring-as-service/README.md

 1. Either keep or delete the old stack from Lab 1
 2. Create a new stack based on the same CF Template and call it "DTMaaSLab2"
 3. Select YES to install OneAgent and Dynatrace CLI
+4. Keep the rest the same as before

 **Step 2: Launch app: Just as in Lab1**